-I am an experienced relationship counsellor and I have worked for a national charity for a number of years before setting up in private practice.
-My experience includes individual, couples and family work, across a variety of settings and with a broad range of clients.
-I also have experience of working with same sex couples and with cross cultural difficulties.
+I am an experienced counsellor and I have worked for a national charity for a number of years before setting up in private practice.
+My experience includes individual, couples and family work across a variety of settings and with a broad range of clients.
+I also have experience of working with same sex couples and with cross cultural issues.

 Before training to become a counsellor I worked as a nurse and then as a midwife in the NHS.
 I was part of a Bereavement Support Team; supporting families who had experienced loss of a baby/ their pregnancy.
 As a result of my experience I have retained an interest in health related matters and I also offer counselling to those who are having pregnancy related difficulties, including postnatal depression.